SuperTapood/Cudheart/roadmap.md

 # Roadmap for upcoming builds

+- finish migration to n dimensional arrays
+- implement self where applicable
+- private methods that should be private
+- fully replace the old cudheart in tests

 ## the tested build

 build unit tests for everything to iron out any major bugs